 - Prevent underage access

-- Ensure compliance by private operators with applicable laws, including compliance with anti-money laundering rules and regulations and compliance with relevant privacy and information security laws
+- Ensure private operators comply with applicable laws, including compliance with Anti-Money Laundering (AML) rules and regulations, and compliance with relevant privacy and information security laws

-Canada’s iGaming sector is also subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), which is regulated by the Financial Transactions and Reports Analysis Centre (FINTRAC).
-Although, iGaming Ontario has established a strict set of regulations, which go beyond the basic FINTRAC requirements.
+Canada’s iGaming sector is also subject to the Proceeds of Crime and Terrorist Financing Act (PCMLTFA), which is regulated by the Financial Transactions and Reports Analysis Centre (FINTRAC).

-Most importantly, there are a strict set of anti-money laundering (AML) regulations and Know Your Customer (KYC) requirements.
+Most importantly, there are a strict set of Know Your Customer (KYC) requirements.
 Operators are required to maintain internal AML operating procedures that comply with Canadian federal regulatory requirements, which include a wide range of rules and regulations, such as reporting suspicious transactions, prohibited players, and much more.
-Read on: iGaming Ontario – a promising market for European operators?

 Additionally, there are detailed KYC requirements in place, such as in-depth identity verification standards.
-This means players will have to provide official government documents, recent photos (or selfies), and liveness (such as a video) to verify their identity during the registration process.
+This means players will have to provide official government documents, recent photo or selfies, and liveness to verify their identity during the registration process.